Foundations for Partnership

 The uniqueness of this project and what facilitates its substantial impact is the fact that it works with school principals and teachers in order to maximize the impact on school students.
 The project trains educators in promoting dialogue among students on religious, communal and individual histories, identities and needs, and guides them in helping students overcome fear and misinformation.
 With the support of principals and the supervision of teachers trained by the Rossing Center’s staff, students together explore similarities and shared values – and differences as well – in their complex identities and religious trajectories and acquire the interpersonal skills necessary for positive communication.
 ‘Dialogue and Identity’ thus provides an opportunity very few school communities have, namely to challenge the ongoing norm of separation and segregation between Arab and Jewish students by bringing them together several times over the school year, and providing a setting for experiential, mutual learning.

-Program components of Dialogue and Identity
+Program components of Foundations for Partnership

 Four meetings are held over the course of the year, alternately at the Jewish or Christian school, allowing students to both host and visit their friends.
 In the meetings, the children are exposed to the three religions – Judaism, Christianity and Islam – as both Christian and Muslim students study in Christian schools.
 The main activities revolve around religious and intercultural issues, common values, beliefs and opinions.